Dispersal-induced instability in complex ecosystems: Methods

-The vector $\mathbf{X}_q$ has dimension $N = N_x + N_y$ and is arranged such that the first $N_x$ elements are the Fourier-transformed abundances $\tilde u_i(q,t)$ and the last $N_y$ elements are the $\tilde v_j(q,t)$.
+The vector $\mathbf{X}_q$ has dimension $N = N_u + N_v$ and is arranged such that the first $N_u$ elements are the Fourier-transformed abundances $\tilde u_i(q,t)$ and the last $N_v$ elements are the $\tilde v_j(q,t)$.
 The matrix $\mathbf{M}_q$ is depicted in Fig.~\ref{fig:mymatrix}.
-It has a block structure due to the separation into trophic levels.
+It is divided into blocks due to the trophic structure of the community.
 Its three contributions are a diagonal diffusion matrix, a diagonal self-interaction matrix and a random interaction matrix, whose variance and correlations are given in Eqs.~(\ref{var}) and (\ref{rmstats}).
 The indices $\alpha$ and $\beta$ correspond to the different blocks and $i$ and $j$ correspond to the position within the block.
 If the matrix $\mathbf{M}_q$ has eigenvalues with positive real parts for any value of $q \geq0$, the disturbances $u_i$ and $v_i$ will grow with time, indicating an unstable equilibrium.

 By setting $q =0$ in Eq.~(\ref{ftdynamics}), one recovers Eqs.~(\ref{linearised}) with the diffusion term removed.
-Focusing on $q=0$ in our model (or equivalently setting $D_u=D_v=0$) thus allows one to study the stability of a non-spatial model ecosystem with two trophic levels.
-See also Sections S1 and S5 in the Supplementary Information.
+Focusing on $q=0$ in our model (or equivalently setting $D_u=D_v=0$) thus allows one to study the stability of a non-spatial model ecosystem with trophic structure.
+Further details can be found in Sections S1 and S5 in the Supplementary Material.

-We note that the same form for the matrix $\mathbf{M}_q$ can be found for a model of a meta-ecosystem (with dispersal between nearby patches instead of in continuous space), see Section S1 of the Supplementary Information.
+We note that a similar form for the matrix $\mathbf{M}_q$ can be found for a model of a meta-ecosystem with dispersal between discrete patches (similar to Ref. \cite{hanski, hanski1999}) instead of in continuous space (see Sections S1 C and S13 of the Supplementary Material).